 Breast cancer is the second leading cause of cancer deaths in women today (after lung cancer), but early detection can almost always stop the cancer in its tracks.
 When breast cancer is detected early and confined to the breast, the five-year survival rate approaches 100%.
-In 2011 (the most recent statistics we have), breast cancer deaths in women totaled 39,520 out of the 230,480 women diagnosed.
+Breast cancer deaths in women totaled 39,520 out of the 230,480 women diagnosed.
 Ten percent of American women will contract breast cancer in the United States.
-Some of these breast cancer deaths could have been avoided if a doctor had properly diagnosed the patient.Most Common Viable Malpractice Claims
+Some of these breast cancer deaths could have been avoided if a doctor had properly diagnosed the patient.Most Common Viable Malpractice Claims There is a lot of confusion about breast cancer that continues unabated to this day, even by experts.
+Even the experts disagree, recently pushing back the recommended age for mammograms to age 45.
+But there are some things we can all agree on and one of those is early detection.
+Primary care doctors, radiologists and any doctor looking at a potential breast cancer patients has to do what is required to diagnose the disease quickly because quick is what matters.

-Breast cancer misdiagnosis is the most common cancer misdiagnosis that leads to malpractice lawsuits, though Juries have found malpractice in a wide range of misdiagnosis cases.
+Approximately 61% of breast cancer medical malpractice lawsuits are claims of misdiagnosis.
+But juries have found malpractice in a wide range of misdiagnosis cases.
 The most common are the doctor's failure to:

 - perform or analyze a mammogram